How to Help Your Kids With Finances When They Move Back Home

 For millions of older parents, the nest is as crowded as ever.

-One in three adults between the ages of 18 and 34 are living with their parents, according to the U.S. Census Bureau.
-Several economic factors are leading adult children back home, and student loan debt is a major contributor.
-The average Generation Z borrower (born between 1997 and 2012) had an outstanding student loan balance of $24,473 as of 2023, and the average millennial borrower (born between 1981 and 1996) had a balance of $42,637, according to credit reporting company TransUnion.
+Several economic factors are leading adult children back home, but rising housing costs and student loan debt.
+The average Generation Z borrower (born between 1997 and 2012) had an outstanding student loan balance of $24,473 as of 2023.
+Meanwhile, the average millennial borrower (born between 1981 and 1996) had a balance of $42,637, according to credit reporting company TransUnion.

-Rising rents keep adult children at home as well.
 Although rents decreased slightly in 2023, the national median rent was $1,379 in December, almost $250 per month higher than it was three years earlier, according to Apartment List, an apartment-search website.
-And the rent is much higher than that in many major cities.
+And in many major cities where the best job or educational opportunities are, the rent is far higher than that.
 The average rent in New York City, for example, is $3,867, according to the real estate website Redfin.

 Sign up for Kiplinger’s Free E-Newsletters